 {\it Introduction}\,---\, In both quantum field theory and condensed matter physics, mass generation is conventionally associated with symmetry breaking, as exemplified by the Higgs mechanism~\cite{Anderson1963,Englert1964,Higgs1964,Guralnik1964} and by symmetry-breaking transitions in lattice systems such as the sublattice-symmetry-broken gap in hexagonal boron nitride.

-Recent theoretical developments have revealed the possibility of generating mass gaps without breaking any symmetries or developing topological order, a phenomenon known as symmetric mass generation (SMG)~\cite{wang2022symmetric,You2018,tong2022comments}.
+Recent theoretical developments have revealed the possibility of generating mass gaps without breaking any symmetries or developing topological order, a phenomenon known as symmetric mass generation (SMG)~\cite{wang2022symmetric,You2018,tong2022comments,Zeng2022,Lu2023,xu2021green,You2018from}.
+The idea of gapping fermions through strong interactions without symmetry breaking has roots in early lattice studies of Yukawa models and mirror-fermion decoupling~\cite{Eichten1986,Lee1990,lee1990lattice,bock1990phase,Bock1990,Abada1991,Hasenfratz1991,Banks1992,Golterman1993}, where symmetric phases with massive fermions were identified at strong bare coupling, though the connection to anomaly cancellation and universal low-energy physics was clarified only later.
 This mechanism represents a significant departure from the Landau paradigm, which classifies phases based on their symmetry-breaking patterns.
-In SMG, the gap is not a single-particle property but emerges from many-body correlations: the mass gap equals the inverse of the many-body correlation length and vanishes only at the quantum critical point.
-SMG thus allows for direct, continuous transitions from gapless to gapped phases while preserving all symmetries, suggesting exotic quantum critical points beyond conventional field-theoretic descriptions.

 The theoretical foundation for SMG stems from anomaly cancellation in fermionic systems~\cite{You2014}.
 For SMG to occur, the system must have enough fermionic degrees of freedom to cancel all potential quantum anomalies, allowing for a fully gapped state without symmetry breaking.
 The minimal number of Dirac fermions required is 4 in (0+1)D and (1+1)D, and 8 in (2+1)D and (3+1)D~\cite{wang2022symmetric,You2018,tong2022comments}.